mtennekes/tmap-workshop/README.md

 177 CRAN packages are listed in the [CRAN Task View: Analysis of Spatial Data](https://cran.r-project.org/web/views/Spatial.html)
 I can imagine, you can't see the wood for the trees anymore.
 An excellent online book to get started with spatial data is: https://geocompr.robinlovelace.net/, which was also the topic of the [workshop](https://github.com/jannes-m/erum18_geocompr) this morning.
 There are two fundamental package for spatial data:

-* `sf` classes and methods for vector data (it is replacing `sp`, currently the most frequenctly used R package on spatial data)
+* `sf` classes and methods for vector data (it is replacing `sp`, currently the most frequently used R package on spatial data)
 * `raster` classes and methods for raster data (will eventually be replaced by `stars`)

 These two packages will allow you to do all basic analysis and visualization of spatial data.